drcount-root/JavaScript-Concepts/Asynchronous-Programming/Promise/README.md

 `resolve(value)`: This indicates that the asynchronous task was successful.
 This will call the fulfillment callback in the then() handler.

 `reject(error)`: This indicates an error while trying to run the asynchronous task.
 This will call the rejection callback in the then() handler.

+## Promise Chaining

+Promise chaining is a pattern that allows you to chain together multiple asynchronous operations, each of which returns a promise.
+You can think of it as a way to execute asynchronous functions in a specific order, with the output of each function being passed as the input to the next one.

+Look into **Promise-Chaining-Using-then.js**, to get better understanding.

+## Error Handling

+Using catch() block to your chain.

+The catch() method will always get called whenever an error is encountered at any point along the promise chain.

+Look into **Promise-Error-Handling-Using-catch.js**, to get better understanding.